 Committed to Community and Agricultural Advancement

-As a cooperative, our purpose is to serve our member-owners in these communities.
+As a cooperative, our purpose is to serve our farmer-owners and customers in these communities.
 That ownership stake is what makes us different from other vendors and suppliers.
 And it’s what drives us to invest in our communities by supporting students, education and a variety of organizations.

 We care about the communities where we do business because that’s where we live.
-They’re literally the past, present and future of Landus Cooperative and our owners.
+They’re literally the past, present and future of Landus and our farmer-owners.

-Landus Cooperative takes pride in giving back to our local communities.
-Our Core Grant program makes annual donations to the 4-H, FFA, fire and rescue and fair boards in our community.
+Landus takes pride in giving back to our local communities.
+Our Core Grant program makes annual donations to the 4-H, FFA, fire and rescue and county fair boards in these local communities.
 On average, we contribute more than $100,000 back to our communities annually.